Skip to main content

 • Limited SEO — You won't rank as well on Google.
 DIY sites have bloated code and limited optimization options.

 • Slower load times — DIY builders average 3-5 second load times.
-Custom sites load in under 2 seconds.
-Speed directly affects your Google ranking.
+Custom sites load in under 2 seconds (HTTP Archive, 2024).
+Speed directly affects your Google ranking (Google Search Central, 2024).

 • Template limitations — Every Wix site looks like a Wix site.
 You can't truly stand out.